MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

 When using installation_mode as "force_installed", the extension is automatically installed without user interaction.
 A user can’t disable or remove the extension.
 If an extension is "normal" or "force" installed, the **update_url** field must also be defined.
 This field points to the location where the extension can be installed from.
 Use the following locations for the **update_url** field:

-- If the extension you’re downloading is hosted on the Microsoft Edge Add-ons store, use [https://edge.microsoft.com/extensionwebstorebase/v1/crx](https://edge.microsoft.com/extensionwebstorebase/v1/crx).
+- If the extension you’re downloading is hosted on the Microsoft Edge Add-ons store, use the location in the following JSON example:

+   `{"nckgahadaanghapdoaajjgafhacjaoii": {"installation_mode": "force_installed","update_url": "https://edge.microsoft.com/extensionwebstorebase/v1/crx"}}`

-- If the extension you’re downloading is hosted on the Chrome Web Store, use [https://clients2.google.com/service/update2/crx](https://clients2.google.com/service/update2/crx).
+- If the extension you’re downloading is hosted on the Chrome Web Store, use the location in the following JSON example:

+   `{"nckgiihapdoaajjgafhacjgahadaanao": {"installation_mode": "force_installed","update_url": "https://clients2.google.com/service/update2/crx"}}`

 - If you’re hosting the extension on your own server, use the URL where Microsoft Edge can download the packed extension (.crx file).
 JSON example:

    `{"nckgahadagoaajjgafhacjanaoiihapd": {"installation_mode": "force_installed","update_url": "https://edge.microsoft.com/extensionwebstorebase/v1/crx"}}`